 3. Be mindful of negative self-talk

-Words are powerful, and sometimes we become our own worst enemy by speaking negative things about ourselves and our business into existence.
-When you beat yourself up, check yourself immediately and shift to positive words and a growth mindset.
+Learn how to recognize negative thoughts.
+When they happen, stop and shift to positive words and a growth mindset.
 For example, replace “I can’t do BLANK” with “I don’t know how to do BLANK, but I’m willing to learn.”

 4. Respect the process and stop comparing your journey to your peers

 We get it—it’s hard not to compare yourself to your peers.
 We live in a world where everyone is constantly posting their wins on social media.